OfficeDev/teams-toolkit/docs/fx-core/spfx-help.md

 #### _"Failed to run command: " yo @microsoft/sharepoint ..." , 'yo' is not recognized as an internal or external command"_

-If your os system is Windows,
+If your OS system is Windows,

 1. Check your npm and Node.js version.
 [Supported Node.js versions for SPFx v1.14.0](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/set-up-your-development-environment#install-nodejs) are: